Valchi1/BASICNETWORKING/README.md

 # BASICNETWORKING

-Basic Network Addressing using VLSM
+Basic Network Addressing using VLSM (Variable Length Subnet Mask)

 Take the standard class C network address 198.0.0.0/24 and the network shown in the given diagram , and create an IP addressing scheme, using VLSM,